flippy-fyp/QualScofo/README.md

 ## Sources

-The scores and performance audio are obtained from [MuseScore.com](https://musescore.com) and [YouTube](https://youtube.com) respectively.
+The scores and performance audio files are obtained from [MuseScore.com](https://musescore.com) and [YouTube](https://youtube.com) respectively.
+[Downloadasaur](https://www.downloadasaur.com) was used to obtain audio files from YouTube.

 The URLs to the original source can be obtained by using the following URL format:
 ```